Microsoft Teams Connector

 Step 3 Allow Microsoft Teams for outbound connections

-1. Go to Settings and select Connections > Outbound and inbound > Limit outbound connections.
+1. In Dynatrace, go to Settings and select Connections > Outbound and inbound > Limit outbound connections.
 This opens the Settings Classic page.

 2. Select Add item and add the domain of your publicly accessible Microsoft Power Automate webhook.